 “Hummingbirds in the U.S. and around the world have the benefit of being garden and backyard favorites.
 Many people put out hummingbird feeders or grow flowers that attract hummingbirds in the warmer months that allow these birds to refuel during their long migratory journeys.
 What’s insight is often in mind, and many fans of hummingbirds are doing what they can to keep every backyard, park, and garden a friendly place for these beautiful birds.”(quote from Defenders of Wildlife )

 And, here’s a trivia fact: “Percentage-wise, the hummingbird has the largest brain of all birds (4.2% of its total body weight).”

 The hummingbird like many species is suffering the loss of habitat.
-We can provide a suitable habitat by placing flowers and trees, shrubs and vines that will attract them.
-This link from Bird Watching showcases 28 plants to attract Hummingbirds: flowers, trees, shrubs and vines listed as possible additions to your garden this year.
+We can provide a suitable habitat by placing flowers and trees, shrubs, and vines that will attract them.
+Another link from Bird Watching, showcases 28 plants to attract Hummingbirds: flowers, trees, shrubs, and vines listed as possible additions to your garden this year.
 The site includes zone hardiness for each plant and the best growing conditions.
 The flowers tend to range from orange to reds with trumpet type shapes.

 Persistence, knowing I am enough, and knowing I am doing enough at this moment are great personal, daily reminders.
 I would like to suggest that we spend a few moments today contemplating this marvelous, tiny creature.
 Spring is here in New England and soon these delightful birds will be back showing off their shimmering iridescent wings.
 One more question: do you dream of hummingbirds?
 What do they mean to you?